kossLAN/SysFlake/README.md

 </h1>

 ## Features
-  - **Singular home-manager home**: because I have systems where I don't use NixOS and having a unified home is easier for me to manage
+  - **Modulization first approach: Everything that can be abstracted into modules is!
+Wny? well that's because it allows me to bundle my apps with own configs together!
   - **Management for my dotfiles in one place where I can easily switch between them**
   - **Host support for NixOS & Nix-Darwin**
   - Don't know what else to put here, things are pretty bog standard